appliedblockchain/ab-website/_posts/2020-04-17-webinar-zero-knowledge-proofs-for-businesses.md

 ---
 layout: post
-title: 'Want to learn about zero knowledge proofs: register for out webinar'
+title: 'Want to learn about zero knowledge proofs: register for our webinar'
 image: register-for-our-webinar
 category: news
 social: video